 - Cast aluminum and 304 stainless steel construction.

 - Multi-level cast stainless steel cooking grates.

 - Stainless steel shutter system for smoking and baking.

 - Propane tank, cover, and optional side burner sold separately.

 - Made in the USA by Empire Comfort Systems.

 Broilmaster is one of the few original manufacturers of gas grills, and little has changed over the past decades.
 This means a grill that isn't stylish or loaded with features but is a high quality, durable grill.
 The cast aluminum body and 304 stainless steel cart are warranted for a lifetime and will probably last longer than you will.

 The unique bow-tie burner delivers a very even heat.
 The shutter system and multi-level cast stainless steel cooking grates give you a tremendous level of versatility.

 The unique cooking system in this grill needs a little explanation.
 Placed between the dual control burner and the cooking grates are a set of thick stainless steel shutters.
 Open the grill functions like any other grill providing high heat output for direct grilling.
 You close the shutter with a lever on the front of the grill and switch the grill to indirect grilling.
 This turns the grill into an oven (they typically demonstrate this grill by baking cookies).
 If you put wood chips in the grill, it works like a smoker oven.
 With the wide temperature control, you can sear steaks or smoke ribs without having to do much more the switch the lever.

-    Because of its humble appearance, this is one grill that many people overlook.
-However, if you are looking for a gas grill that is serious about cooking and going to last for many, many years, you really should consider this one.
-I've seen these units last decades with little need for repair.
+Due to its humble appearance, this is one grill that many people overlook.
+If you are looking for a gas grill that is serious about cooking and going to last for many, many years, you really should consider this one.